Ticket resale: Sweden

 Ticket resale by scalpers above face value is legal in Sweden regardless of limitations that are imposed by event organizers.

 United Kingdom

 In the United Kingdom, the resale of football tickets is illegal under section 166 of the Criminal Justice and Public Order Act 1994 unless the resale is authorized by the organizer of the match.
 The secondary ticketing market StubHub signed partnership agreements with Sunderland and Everton for 2012/13 season, and the competitor Viagogo hold partnerships with Chelsea and other clubs.

-Other than in the case of football tickets, there is no legal restriction against reselling tickets in the UK although individual organisations (like Wimbledon) may prohibit it.

-In July 2016, several prominent music managers in the UK including Ian McAndrew, Harry Magee, Brian Message and Adam Tudhope came together to fund a new initiative called the FanFair Alliance, to work towards tackling the issue of 'industrial-scale online ticket touting'.
+In July 2016, several prominent music managers in the UK including Ian McAndrew, Harry Magee, Brian Message and Adam Tudhope came together to fund a new initiative called the FanFair Alliance, to work towards tackling the issue of "industrial-scale online ticket touting".
+The Labour Party's 2024 election manifesto promised to introduce new consumer protections on ticket resales.
+In 2025, after musicians called on Keir Starmer to prevent ticket touting, the government introduced a plan to ban reselling tickets for live events above original cost.